-The nciCh#Type variable corresponds to the type values listed above.
+The nciCh#Type variable corresponds to the Type values listed above.
 In most configurations, the nciCh#Type variable is the only SCPT which must be set.
-The nciCh#BaseValue, nciCh#BaseVolt, and nciCh#Slope SCPTs are only used in the custom range application (i.e. only if nciCh#Type = 6).
-The specific calibration methods for each input type will be addressed later in this document.
+The nciCh#BaseValue is used for input signal calibration on all ten analog input channels.
+The nciCh#BaseVolt, and nciCh#Slope SCPTs are only used in the custom range application (i.e. only if nciCh#Type = 6).
+The specific configuration methods for custom range application will be addressed later in this document.
 The SNVT output, nvoCh#Value, is always a float type output variable.
-This is significant when considering an application which uses an analog input configured as a digital input, since the digital output to the LON network will be a SNVT float type, rather than a SNVT switch type.
+This is significant when considering an application which uses an analog input configured as a digital input, since the digital "output" to the Lon network will be a SNVT float type, rather than a SNVT switch type.

-DIGITAL INPUTS CHANNEL A-F
+DIGITAL INPUTS (CHANNEL A-F)

 The dedicated digital channels do not require any user calibration.
-Each dedicated channel accepts a 0 to 5 volt signal, which corresponds to a LONWorks switch type SNVT of the following form (where # is the channel number A-F):
+Each dedicated channel accepts a 0 to 5 volt signal, which corresponds to a LonWorks switch type SNVT of the following form (where # is the channel number A-F):